TianruiZhang/Meme-Generator/README.md

     The program returns a path to a generated image.
 If any of the three arguments is not defined, a random selection is used.

+    The generated images are stored in `_data/MemedImages`.

 2. `app.py`: a web interface

     In the virtual environment, run `python app.py` and type `http://127.0.0.1:5000/` in your browser.

+3. Type `deactivate` to leave the virtual environment.

 ## Modules
 ### QuoteEngine Module